April 7, 2025 | By Zoe Smolios, Journalist & PCC Volunteer

 If you have any information on the unsolved murder of Rico Tillman Jr., please call the Jacksonville Sheriff’s Office at (904) 630-0500.
 To remain anonymous and possibly be eligible for a $3,000 reward, call First Coast Crime Stoppers at (866) 845-TIPS.

-Please use the buttons below to share this case in hopes that someone, somewhere will come forward and give this victim and family the answers they need and justice they deserve.
+Please use the buttons below to share this case in hopes that someone, somewhere, will come forward and give this victim and family the answers they need and justice they deserve.

-If you have a loved one that is the victim of an unsolved homicide please submit their case here for consideration in a future Cold Case Spotlight post.
+If you have a loved one who is the victim of an unsolved homicide, please submit their case here for consideration in a future Cold Case Spotlight post.